infomaven/team11/README.md

 <a target="_blank" href="https://chrome.google.com/webstore/detail/nmfpplkdkcbhediajmbhljkafnlahcda">![Try it now in CWS](https://raw.github.com/GoogleChrome/chrome-app-samples/master/tryitnowbutton.png "Click here to install this sample from the Chrome Web Store")</a>

-# Hello World
+# REACH

-This is a starter application.
-It contains a basic manifest file with no additional permissions.
+REACH is a web application designed as a portal to help women who want to improve their tech skills find mentors and other women with similar interests.
+Members can create online profiles and view profiles of other members for making contacts.

+This app will be built as a Chrome App so users can run it as a Desktop app or from their web browsers.

 The manifest denotes a background script, main.js, detailed below:

 ```javascript